spectralsun/spectralsun-slides/flask_large.rst

 * Python
 * Pip

-Having knowledge is optional, but will help you gain more value:
+Having this knowledge is optional, but may you gain more value:

-* Flask
+* Flask/Django
 * Virtual Environments (virtualenv)
 * SQL/SQLAlchemy
 * HTML/CSS/Javascript